 The incredible egg is full of protein.
 A hearty omelette full of fresh vegetables and cheese makes an egg breakfast filling and full of vitamins and minerals.
 Just be careful not to go overboard with the cheese, which can be high in fat and cholesterol.

 Children may especially enjoy adding spinach to their scrambled eggs.
 It's the perfect breakfast while reading Green Eggs and Ham by Dr. Seuss.

 Creamy, Rich and Filling Smoothies

 Smoothies are the ultimate treat in a glass for breakfast.
 The nutritional value of smoothies depends on the ingredients you put in your blender.
-Start off with some protein by adding low-fat milk, soy milk, almond milk or yogurt.
+Start off with some protein by adding low-fat milk, soya milk, almond milk or yoghurt.
 Then add frozen fruit (berries, peaches, frozen banana) and crushed ice and whirl it in a blender.
 Add a little protein powder for an extra punch.

 Remember that protein is a building block that helps the body strengthen muscles and support healthy skin and hair.
 Adding nuts, vegetables and leafy greens are also a good idea to increase the nutritional content of your smoothie.
 If you're lactose intolerant, you can use cooled green tea instead of milk.

-A cup of plain yogurt is a fast breakfast for on-the-run people.
-Yet, yogurt is a wholesome dairy product full of calcium and acidophilus, a probiotic that keeps the digestive system healthy.
-Some yogurts come with granola or chopped nuts.
-Children will especially love making yogurt and fruit parfaits.
-Simply layer sliced fruit in between layers of plain or vanilla yogurt in a clear plastic cup.
+A cup of plain yoghurt is a fast breakfast for on-the-run people.
+Yet, yoghurt is a wholesome dairy product full of calcium and acidophilus, a probiotic that keeps the digestive system healthy.
+Some yoghurts come with granola or chopped nuts.
+Children will especially love making yoghurt and fruit parfaits.
+Simply layer sliced fruit in between layers of plain or vanilla yoghurt in a clear plastic cup.
 It's a healthy rainbow in a cup!